 One exception: If money is not your limit, then Ultra HD (UHD) is, of course, even better.
 However, monitors with UHD cost up to three times more than monitors with QHD.
 In addition, all other components in your computer have to have much more power to prevent bottlenecks during image creation.

 Which Connections do QHD Monitors Have?

 The Full HD monitor standard was perfect for 1080p graphics cards.
-It is hard to integrate it with other kinds of cards like FirePro or AMD Eyefinity because even 2560×1440 monitors require dual DVI connectors or a DisplayPort.
+However, it is hard to integrate it with other cards like FirePro or AMD Eyefinity because even 2560×1440 monitors require dual DVI connectors or a DisplayPort.
 The new QHD standard is available with a lot of different connectors.
-However, there are two main standards for QHD monitors: DisplayPort 1.2 and HDMI 2.0.
-The biggest advantage of the DisplayPort 1.2 cable is that it has been used in all current game consoles available on the market, like the PlayStation or the Xbox.
-The newer version of the HDMI 2.0c cable can handle higher resolutions than 1080p and is also backward compatible with older versions like VGA or DVI-I (old).
+However, there are two primary standards for QHD monitors: DisplayPort 1.2 and HDMI 2.0.
+The most significant advantage of the DisplayPort 1.2 cable is that it has been used in all current game consoles available on the market, like the PlayStation or the Xbox.
+On the other hand, the newer version of the HDMI 2.0c cable can handle higher resolutions than 1080p and is also backward compatible with older versions like VGA or DVI-I (old).

 Since QHD resolution only exists in 2560×1440 pixels, you might think it can be reduced to Full HD monitors without pixel density problems.
 However, it is not as simple as that.
 Only monitors with a 2560×1440 resolution have the same pixel density as the newer QHD models.
 Full HD monitors sport a 1920×1080 resolution or 16:9 ratio.